jklm264/My-Forensics-Notes/Tools/Rekall_learning/README.md

 * Rekall looks to be owned by Google, while Volatility is owned by Terremark, a Verizon company.
+* One of the main differences between Rekall and other memory analysis frameworks is that Rekall uses symbols obtained from operating system vendors’ debugging information directly.

 # how to install rekall
 1. virtualenv  /tmp/MyEnv